Braille ASCII: Overview

-Braille ASCII more closely corresponds to the Nemeth Braille Code for mathematics than it does to the English Literary Braille Code, as the Nemeth Braille code is what it was originally based upon.

 If Braille ASCII is viewed in a word processor, it will look like a jumbled mix of letters, numbers, and punctuation.
 However, there are several fonts available, many of them free, which allow the user to view and print Braille ASCII as simulated braille, i.e. a graphical representation of braille characters.

 Uses

 Braille ASCII was originally designed to be a means for storing and transmitting six-dot Braille in a digital format, and this continues to be its primary usage today.
 Because it uses standard characters available on computer keyboards, it can be easily typed and edited with a standard word processor.
 Many Braille embossers receive their input in Braille ASCII, and nearly all Braille translation software can import and export this format.

-Most institutions which produce Braille materials distribute BRF files.
+Many institutions which produce braille materials distribute BRF files.
 BRF is a file that can represent contracted or uncontracted (i.e. grade 1 or grade 2) Unified English Braille, English Braille and non-English languages.
 BRF files contain plain Braille ASCII plus spaces, Carriage Return, Line Feed, and Form Feed ASCII control characters.
 The spaces, Carriage Returns, Line Feeds, and Form feeds are sufficient to specify how the Braille is formatted.
 Previously BRF contained some additional specialized formatting instructions, but now BRF is formatted exactly like Web-Braille/BARD.
 BRF files can be embossed with a braille embosser or printed, read on a refreshable braille display, or imperfectly back-translated into standard text which can then be read by a screen reader or other similar program.
 Many find BRF files to be a more convenient way to receive brailled content, and it has increasing use as a distribution format.
 If a SimBraille font is downloaded and installed a BRF file can be opened in WordPad, Apache OpenOffice, Microsoft Word, Apple Pages, etc., and the Braille will appear correctly rendered as 2 dimensional, non-tactile, visual 6 dot braille characters when the font is set to SimBraille.

 Unicode includes a means for encoding eight-dot braille; however, Braille ASCII continues to be the preferred format for encoding six-dot braille.